Jo Whiley

 Johanne Whiley-Morton (born 4 July 1965), better known professionally as Jo Whiley, is an English radio DJ and television presenter.
-She was the host of the long-running Jo Whiley Show on BBC Radio 1 and has since been presenting her weekday evening show on Radio 2.
+She was the host of her long-running radio show on BBC Radio 1 and has since been presenting her weekday evening show on BBC Radio 2.
 She is also the main presenter for the BBC's Glastonbury Festival coverage.

 Early life and education

 Whiley was born in Northampton to Martin, an electrician, and Christine, a postmistress.
 She attended Campion School at Bugbrooke, near Northampton and then studied applied languages at Brighton Polytechnic.
+She graduated with a lower second-class honours degree.
 She swam competitively for Northamptonshire.